Master Space Plan – Draft

 - preserves and promotes the history of the college;

-- emphasises the role of libraries and library staff in learning and information literacy;
+- emphasizes the role of libraries and library staff in learning and information literacy;

 - leverages technology and technology staff to enhance scholarship, teaching, and production;